easttennesseecc-star/Q-Top-Dog-IDE/API_KEY_RESPONSIBILITY_MODEL.md

 1. Go to OpenAI/Google/Anthropic dashboard
 2. Delete the old key
 3. Generate a new one
-4. Update it in Q-IDE Settings
+4. Update it in Top Dog Settings
 5. Done (takes 2 minutes)

 ---